Postman

 Some number codes reveal additional information and state the year the card was printed.
 Dr. Trenkler & Co., as well as collotype printers Glass & Tuscher, both from Leipzig, used year date codes for a longer period.
 Good for dating not postally used cards.

 Sometimes card numbers show a a single letter prefix.
-This is often a code for the quality / process or make.
+This is often a production code for the quality / process or make.
 Generally found only on cards ordered by big customers who ordered different printing qualities from the same printer for a longer period.
 For a better internal organisation.
 Could be the other way too, that the printer used an prefix for specific customers or more likely a printing process, extra finish, hand-colouring or whatever.

 Pinkau_Capital_Letter